dr-natetorious/TIM-7241-Constructive_Research_Design/Week2_Challenges/Readings/README.md

 > This link will take you to the original Belmont Report that is a seminal document outlining ethical principles and guidelines on research involving human subjects.

+It was the summer of 1972 when a stunned nation first learned of the infamous Tuskegee Syphilis Study, during which hundreds of poor, diseasestricken black men from Macon County Alabama, had been deliberately left untreated for 40 years.
+Coming on the heels of multiple, earlier examples of unethical human experimentation, the Tuskegee Syphilis Study made it plain that the moral foundation of human subject research was in desperate need of repair.
+Blind reliance on the Nuremberg Code and the Declaration of Helsinki was no longer going to suffice.
+It was against this backdrop that Congress resolved to act.
+Numerous hearings and multiple spirited discussions later, an agreement was struck to constitute the "Commission."
+The outgrowth of a retreat held at the Smithsonian Institution’s Belmont Conference Center, the Belmont Report lays out a principled analytical framework to "guide the resolution of ethical problems arising from research involving human subjects."

+### What are the three principals

+The Belmont Report summarizes ethical principles and guidelines for research involving human subjects.
+Three core principles are identified: `respect for persons, beneficence, and justice`.

+## The Belmont Report at 40: Reckoning With Time (2018)

+Adashi, E. Y., Walters, L. B., & Menikoff, J. A. (2018).
+The Belmont Report at 40: Reckoning With Time.
+American Journal of Public Health, 108(10), 1345–1348.
+[EBSCO](https://search-ebscohost-com.proxy1.ncu.edu/login.aspx?direct=true&db=s3h&AN=131743373&site=eds-live).
+[Belmost_40yrs_later](Belmost_40yrs_later.pdf).

+Essentially, the Belmont Report says that "the Commission took the view that risk-laden, albeit promising research, may not be justified merely on the strength of its potential social benefits [...] rejected the notion of "for the greater good of the greater number" as an ethical rationale for the conduct of risk-encumbered, if auspicious, research.
+In subscribing to the foregoing positions, the Commission reflected widely held sentiments of its time according to which "scientific research must be supported.
+It must be encouraged.
+But it must go forth with the minimal possible risk to research subjects."

+However, it also makes a distinction between research and practice of medicine.
+There is also critism that its three principals are too abstract, at best an "analytical framework."

+> Some of the more penetrating questions that have been raised concern the judgement of the Commission in placing protectionism ahead of utilitarianism and individualism ahead of communitarianism.
+These concerns, first illustrated by the HIV/AIDS epidemic, fault the Report for excluding marginalized, often disempowered and resource-poor communities that are now desirous of participation in research.18,19 Additional concerns have focused on the lack of emphasis on transparency, the relevance of which to the commercialization of present-day research is self-evident.
+The absence of the all-important feminist perspective has been similarly lamented.21 Lastly, it has been noted that the research–practice distinction in presentday learning health care systems is disappearing, for which a novel framework was originally proposed.

 ## Discourse Ethics to Value Sensitive Design (2011)

 Yetim, F. (2011).
 Bringing discourse ethics to value sensitive design: Pathways toward a deliberative future.
 AIS Transactions on Human Computer Interaction 3(2), 133-155. [aisnet](https://aisel.aisnet.org/cgi/viewcontent.cgi?article=1030&context=thci).
 [DiscourseEthics](DiscourseEthics.pdf).